RomanQed/jeflect/README.md

 * any build of the JDK no older than version 8
 * Maven/Gradle

-### Why do I need it?
-* Jeflect provides a simple and convenient set of utilities for interacting with reflection and speeding it up.
-* Using meta-lambdas and dynamic proxy generation allows you to make calls almost as fast as in user code.
+### Features
+* Getting values from annotations
+* Packaging methods using a proxy
+* Packaging methods with meta-lambdas

 ## Installing